alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 # 5. Group2: Power Packets and Large Displacement Amplification in Medium-Period Pulse Cases

 Group2 is the medium-period pulse group.
 It is also the most suitable group for showing the path of “velocity pulse → Power Packet → Interface Exchange → large displacement.”
 The original paper states that medium $T_p$ pulse-like ground motions produce larger isolation displacement.
-QSM analysis adds a more mechanism-based explanation: medium-period velocity pulses are more likely to organize the input power-potential into an effective Power Packet and form strong work exchange at the interface.
+QSM analysis adds a more mechanism-based explanation: medium-period velocity pulses are more likely to organize the input power into an effective Power Packet and form strong work exchange at the interface.

 ![image](https://github.com/alaric-kuo/Quantum-Structural-Mechanics-Validation/blob/main/data/Group2/Group2_Fig01_core_power_viewpoint_transformation.png)